wanghc78/valor/OOPSLA2015_AE.md

 ** Cygwin **

-Use Cygwin setup tools to install the latest R binaries, 3.1.2.
+Use Cygwin setup tools to install the latest R binaries, for example 3.1.2.

 #### 3. Download and install R Apply vectorizaiton package.